 Evaluate – Proof Evaluation

-Note: The Proof Evaluate tool supports all color spaces including Multicolor and spot colors.
-It is a powerful addition to the proofing feature introduced in ZePrA 8, as it allows you to use the reference files of the dynamic media wedges created by ZePrA for proof evaluation.
+- The Proof Evaluate tool supports all color spaces including Multicolor and spot colors.
+It is a powerful addition to ZePrA’s proofing feature, as it allows you to use the reference files of the dynamic media wedges created by ZePrA for proof evaluation.

 The Evaluation tab immediately shows the categories related to the chosen standard, the deltas to the reference, and a score with either a ✓ (passed) or an ✕(failed).